Dudejoe870/godot-openmpt/README.md

 Just go to the prebuilt branch and use the download ZIP feature of Github, extract it into your project and you're done!

+If you want to take a look at a commit that's more recent, then you can download the addon as a CI build artifact from the Github workflow action.

 Unfortunately there are no MacOS, Android, iOS, or any 32-bit binaries currently prebuilt.
 If you need any of those you will have to build them yourself (and in the case of mobile platforms, add them to the .gdextension file)

+## Documentation

+For information on what functions you can use either look at the source code, or look at the in-editor docs for the types `AudioStreamMPT` and `AudioStreamPlaybackMPT`.

+There is no offical written documentation for the time being, but just the function names and parameter names should most likely be helpful enough; and if you know any amount of C++, the code should be pretty easy to parse.

 ## What platforms does it support?